 Artist-led visionary thinking has guided the Gate Theatre since its foundation in 1928.
 The theatre we make is always in conversation with the world today and our responsibility is to reflect on our stage the rich diversity of the society around us.
 We celebrate diversity and freedom of expression and our aim is to lead a cultural conversation in our pursuit of excellence – deepening local, national and international relationships across generations, cultures and disciplines.

 The Dublin of today, indeed the Ireland of today, is one that demands accountability, fairness and equality.
-In recent years a new awareness and energy has been created around the arts in this country, shaped by movements like Waking The Feminists (WTF) in Ireland and by a ground-swell of support and shifting of consciousness across the industry globally.
+In recent years a new awareness and energy has been created around the arts in this country, shaped by movements like Waking The Feminists in Ireland and by a ground-swell of support and shifting of consciousness across the industry globally.

-At the Gate, we are critically and carefully assessing our roles as an employer, a forward-thinking leader in the arts community, a producing house and a public theatre space.
+At the Gate, we critically and carefully assess our roles as an employer, a forward-thinking leader in the arts community, a producing house and a public theatre space.
 We are taking the necessary steps to ensure that both our policies and the ways in which we work reflect our commitment to being an open, inclusive, fair and transparent organisation.

 We believe that equality and diversity in the workplace not only benefits individual employees but enables us to better reflect the world around us, enhances our connection with our audiences, deepens our links to the community within which we work and contributes immeasurably to the success of our organisation as a whole.

 We are committed to treating people fairly, valuing diversity and ensuring equality of opportunity in all areas of our work.
-In order to achieve this, we will proactively recognise and remove barriers which people from all backgrounds may face in their efforts to engage with the Gate on any level.
+In order to achieve this, we seek to proactively recognise and remove barriers which people from all backgrounds may face in their efforts to engage with the Gate on any level.
 Below, we have outlined our commitment to ensure gender equality and greater diversity across the theatre.

 In order to move toward gender equality and greater diversity across the organisation, we commit to: